How Cold Affects Our Eyes: Effects and Protection

 No, but prolonged exposure to extreme cold can cause temporary problems that require medical attention.

-How long can eyes be exposed to the cold?
+How long can eyes be exposed to cold?

-They offer a minimal barrier; for intense cold, specific winter glasses are better.
+They offer minimal barrier; for intense cold, specific winter glasses are better.

 Conclusion